 A rowboat inspired contribution to the show.

 Here is my daughter mugging in one of the Infinity Mirrors interacting pieces.
-This one (and the very top image) were boxes or a kiosk that you could poke your head into and take a look around.
+This one (and the very top image) were boxes or I guess what you would call a kiosk that you could poke your head into and take a look around.
 Very fun and entertaining.

 Other pieces were walk in rooms with soft sculptures and mirrors.
 A SAM docent would let 4 people in at a time for a 20 second interaction.
 The exhibit was that popular (and crowded) that a very short time limit was necessary.

 Inflated polka dot balls and mirrors were part of this piece.

 The final piece in the exhibit was even more interactive with the viewer!
 You were asked to place some vinyl colored dots in the gallery space.